 The objectives of OKRs are usually ambitious goals or “stretch goals” that force your employees to rethink the way they work in order to reach their peak performance.
 These far-reaching goals make the team have to go after targets they thought they can’t and motivate them to be innovative and creative in their job, to become even better.

-Setting up the objectives
+1. Setting the objectives

 Objectives are qualitative descriptions of what the organisation aim to achieve, they help you to outline the path that leads to your targeted results.
 They answer the question: “What are the most important priorities of your organisation right now?”
 These goals should be difficult to complete, but not impossible.
 In other words, the chosen objectives must be actionable, motivate the team and push them to achieve bigger results and more innovative accomplishments.